wemrysi/quasar/README.md

 - `javax.net.ssl.keyStorePassword`: password for the key store.
 - `javax.net.debug`: (optional) use `all` for very verbose but sometimes helpful output.
 - `invalidHostNameAllowed`: (optional) use `true` to disable host name checking, which is less secure but may be needed in test environments using self-signed certificates.

-#### Couchbase

-To connect to Couchbase use the following `connectionUri` format:

-`couchbase://<host>[:<port>]/<bucket-name>?password=<password>&docTypeKey=<type>[&queryTimeoutSeconds=<seconds>]`

-Prerequisites
-- Couchbase Server 4.5.1 or greater
-- A "default" bucket with anonymous access
-- Documents must have a `docTypeKey` field to be listed
-- Primary index on queried buckets
-- Secondary index on `docTypeKey` field for queried buckets
-- Additional indices and tuning as recommended by Couchbase for proper N1QL performance

-Known Limitations
-- Slow queries — query optimization hasn't been applied
-- Join unimplemented — future support planned

 #### MarkLogic